Description: Z:\wordmark.gif

 9. Do I need to know German?
 No, many of Berlin’s citizens are fluent in English.

 10. When is final payment due?
-Final payment of fees is due in early April.
-But because the hotel is popular and requires a partial payment to hold our reservations, all prospective travelers should complete applications with the $250 deposit according to UFIC guidelines (within 7 days of sign-up).
+Final payment of fees is due in late March.
+However, all prospective travelers should complete applications with the $375 deposit according to UFIC guidelines within seven days of sign-up.
+The $375 is applied toward the program fee total; it is not extra.

 11. Where do I get a passport?
 First, apply now and beat the summer rush.
 It could take up to six weeks.
-Go to the University Station Post Office just north of University and off 17th Street.
-The web link for first-time passports is: http://travel.state.gov/passport/get/first/first_832.html
+Look up the campus Post Office which handles passport applications, including photos.
+The web link for passports is: http://www.travel.state.gov/

 12. Any health concerns?
 Food and water are safe; Berlin is a major cosmopolitan city.
 One drawback compared to U.S. standards is that smokers seem to outnumber non-smokers.

 13. What's the hotel like?
 At Transit-Loft, rooms are clean but plain.
-There is no TV, phone, hair dryer or air conditioning.
-The weather is usually mild, though, 55 to 80 degrees in May.
-Your room has three to five single beds, and one bathroom with shower, sink and toilet.
+There is no pool, room phone, gym, laundry, restaurant or air conditioning.
+The weather is usually mild, though, 55 to 75 degrees in May.
+Your group room has three to five single beds, and one bathroom with shower, sink and toilet.

 14. What about laptops and Internet access?
-The hotel has free wireless in the lobby.
-A laptop is strongly suggested for the trip, or at least a good friend with a laptop to complete the coursework.
+The hotel's internet has been spotty, so you might plan on spending 30-euros ($35) on-site for a reliable Telekom connection during your stay.
+A laptop is needed for the trip, or at least a good friend with a laptop to complete the coursework.